How you can score free Popeyes wings this Super Bowl

 Popeyes will also dish out free wings if the Buffalo Bills win the Super Bowl because of the “Buffalo wings” connection.

-The free offer will be available on February 13th, two days after the Super Bowl, with any online or in-app purchase only.
+The free offer will be available on Feb.
+13, two days after the Super Bowl, with any online or in-app purchases only.

-Guests can get their wings fix this football season in five flavors that have quickly become a favorite amongst their guests:
+Guests can get their wings fixed this football season in five flavors that have quickly become a favorite amongst their guests:

 - Ghost Pepper